 How many teens are in your Austin, TX treatment program?

 In order to enhance effectiveness, our Austin, TX treatment program is small.
 We limit the number of residents in treatment to 16 at any given time, so we are able to provide individualized care to every patient.
 Keeping our group in a smaller range results in better results for those we serve.
 Our high staff to client ratio, about to 1:4, ensures each patient receives the support and attention they need to find long-lasting healing and recovery.

 How long is your adolescent treatment program in Austin?

-Paradigm Treatment’s residential program is 30-90-days.
-Some families decide to stay with us up to 45, and sometimes 90 days, based on clinical recommendations from the treatment team.
+Paradigm Treatment’s residential program is 30-60 days.
+Some families decide to stay with us up to 45, based on clinical recommendations from the treatment team.
 As a direct result of the intensity of our program, we believe 30 days is sufficient time for most young people to achieve meaningful, sustainable changes.
 Programs that require a commitment of longer than thirty days prior to diagnostic testing should be examined carefully.
 It is our belief that quality treatment should be both intensive and brief.
 This allows adolescents and their family members to get back to their lives as quickly as is appropriate.
 Families can make an informed decision with the treatment team if and when they wish to extend their stay, when it is in alignment with the treatment team’s clinical recommendation.

 Who will be providing treatment?